 In the modified societal perspective, the model assigned annual indirect costs based on EDSS state, with costs consistent between RRMS and SPMS.
-The approach to estimating annual indirect costs by EDSS was the same as the approach detailed above for direct costs.
-The model assigned annual indirect costs based on EDSS state, with costs consistent between RRMS and SPMS.
-The annual indirect costs used in this analysis were estimated from two sources, a study by Kobelt and colleagues published in 2006 that reported indirect costs by different levels of EDSS, and a more recent source by Bebo and colleagues published in 2022 that reported indirect costs for the average MS patient but without stratifications based on different levels of EDSS.
-First, the costs from both sources were inflated to 2021 US dollars.
-Then the average cost from the Bebo source was adjusted based on the relationship between indirect costs and EDSS as observed in the Kobelt source.
-Therefore, the Bebo source was the primary source for indirect cost inputs for this model given it was the more recent source, but the relationship between indirect cost and EDSS from the Kobelt source was used to adjust the costs from the Bebo source for various levels of EDSS.
+The approach to estimating annual indirect costs

 This approach assumed the EDSS distribution was the same between both sources.
 Indirect costs included absenteeism, presenteeism, early retirement, premature death, social productivity loss in volunteer work, nonmedical costs, paid daily nonmedical care, home modification, special equipment, and health care services not covered by insurance.
 These costs were sourced from the patient with MS, the primary caregiver, and the secondary caregiver.
 Table E21 reports the annual indirect costs modeled for each EDSS state.
 For patients who experienced a mild/moderate relapse, an additional \$1,550 of annual indirect costs were included.
 For patients who experienced a severe relapse, an additional \$2,944 of annual indirect costs were included.
-These additional costs for a relapse were retrieved from ICER's 2017 MS review, adjusted for inflation, and then adjusted for severity using the relationship reported in a study that examined indirect cost differences among patients without a relapse, patients with a mild/moderate relapse, and patients with a severe relapse.
+These additional costs for a relapse were retrieved from ICER's 2017 MS review, adjusted for inflation, and then adjusted for severity using the relationship reported in a study that examined indirect cost differences among patients without a relapse, patients with a mild/moderate relapse, and patients with a severe relapse.144

 EDSS State Annual Indirect Cost Source

 0 \$9,027

 1 \$12,349

 2 \$15,672

 3 \$18,994

 4 \$22,317 Kobelt et al., 2006 and Bebo

-5 \$25,639 et al., 2022
+5 \$25,639 et al., 2022 ^{2,96}

 6 \$28,962

 7 \$32,284

 8 \$35,607

-9 \$38 930 1
+9 \$38,930